sncrsenyurt/Insights-from-City-Supply-and-Demand-Data/README.md

 # Insights-from-City-Supply-and-Demand-Data

-## Insights from City Supply and Demand Data

 This data project was used as a take-home assignment in the recruitment process for data science positions at Uber.

 ### Download Datasets